krishauser/KrisLibrary/README.md

 Global Formatting:

-Non-inlined functions always capitalized.
+Non-inlined functions are always capitalized.
 Inlined functions may be lowercase (usually reserved for very primitive operations, like dot products).
 Macros are either all caps or capitalized.
 Variables are lowercase.

 ****************************************************************************